 Test and measure with greater accuracy

-Depending on what social CRM tools you use, you’ll have access to various metrics to measure the effectiveness of your social media strategy and identify potential areas for improvement in your nurturing sequences.
+Depending on what social CRM tools you use, you’ll have access to various metrics.
+Use them to measure the effectiveness of your social media strategy and identify areas for improvement in your nurturing sequences.

 Some of the social media lead generation and nurturing metrics you can track include: